hashgraph/hedera-sdk-reference/reference/examples/ExemptCustomFeesFromAllFeeCollectors.md

 This examples HIP-573: Blanket exemptions for custom fee collectors

-1. Create a token that has the feature to exempt all collectors from being charged a custom fee
+1. Create a token that has the feature to exempt all collectors from being charged a custom fee set to true
 2. Create an account to transfer the token to
 3. Transfer the token to that account
 4. Get the transaction fee for that transfer transaction